easypack/easypack-maven-plugin/README.md

 ### Not yet released but

 We are testing the plugin in order to release a stable version.
 But if you want to try it, and help us testing meanwhile, there is a beta version that can be used.
+The plugin is available at [Mave Central Repository](http://repo1.maven.org/maven2/com/github/easypack/) so no extra repository configuration is required.

 ``` xml
      <groupId>com.github.easypack</groupId>